-Figure 12.
-Market Precinct Aerial
+Figure 15.
+Market Interface Precinct Aerial

 The Civic Precinct is home to many civic buildings that serve the broader community of Darebin including the Darebin Town Hall, the Preston Library, the Preston Police Station and a local childcare centre.
-A Masterplan was prepared for the Civic Precinct in 2006.

 The Town Hall and council offices are heritage listed as well as the old police station to the north of the precinct.
-A council owned carpark to the south of the Preston Police Station (see Image 15) has been flagged as a site for affordable housing provision and plans are currently in progress for this site.
+A social housing project is now complete as of August 2023.
+The project was delivered on a council owned carpark to the south of the Preston Police Station (see Image 15).

 This precinct is relatively disconnected from High Street with no formal links that connect to High Street in the west.
 However, the property at 421 High Street has been acquired by council to create an east-west link through the precinct (indicated in blue on the aerial) as proposed in the 2006 Preston Central Structure Plan.